 Background to the programme

-The National Clinical Programmes represent a strategic initiative between the Health Service Executive’s (HSE) Clinical Strategy and Programmes Directorate and the various post-graduate training bodies.
+The National Clinical Programmes represent a strategic initiative between the Health Service Executive’s (HSE) Clinical Design and Innovation and the various post-graduate training bodies.
 The programmes aim to design and implement change initiatives to improve and standardise the quality of care and access for all patients in a cost effective manner.
 The Programmes are structured with broad cross functional input and with clinical leadership being provided by the training bodies to ensure that patients remains at the centre of any change recommendation.
 The National Clinical Programmes each share three core objectives:

 - To improve the quality of patient care delivered to all HSE patients

 - To improve access to appropriate services for patients

 - To Improve value /cost effectiveness to the patient and the healthcare system

 The National Clinical Programme for Surgery (NCPS)